sahyagiri/osm_roads/README.md

 # OpenStreetMap Roads
-The package takes an openstreetmap pbf file and converts it to a Trie with all the road network information It provides an api to then do a fast map matching for any latitude, longitude that comes under the bounding box of the pbf file.
+The package takes an openstreetmap pbf file and converts it to a geohash prefix based hdf5 file.
+It provides an api to then do a fast map matching for any latitude, longitude that comes under the bounding box of the pbf file.
 ### Installation
 pip install osm-roads